rnelsonchem/IPython_Notebooks_for_Chemistry/README.rst

 The Python script 'run_notebook.py' simply starts the notebook from folder that it is located.
-This alleviates the need to understand the command line instructions to navigate to a particular folder and start the IPython notebook.
+This alleviates the need to understand the command line instructions needed navigate to a particular folder and start the IPython notebook.
 Just drop a copy of this script into the desired folder and run it with Python.
 The method to run the script will be a little different depending on your operating system and installation method.
 (If double-clicking the icon